jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 The type of widget to be instantiated in the frontend is determined by the `_model_name`, `_model_module` and `_model_module_version` keys in the state, which respectively stand for the name of the class that must be instantiated in the frontend, the JavaScript module where this class is defined, and a semver range for that module.
 See the [Model State](modelstate.md) documentation for the serialized state for core Jupyter widgets.

-The initial state is split between values that are serializable with JSON (in the `data.state` dictionary), and binary values (represented in `data.buffer_paths`).
+The state is split between values that are serializable with JSON (in the `data.state` dictionary), and binary values (represented in `data.buffer_paths`).

 The `data.state` value is a dictionary of widget state keys and values that can be serialized to JSON.